 Can you help us make life better by water?
 Our volunteers work with us to look after and bring to life 2,000 miles of waterways, providing wellbeing opportunities for millions of people in England and Wales.

 Want to get outside, enjoy the fresh air and meet like-minded people?
 Our Towpath Taskforce teams are friendly, informal and based all around the country.
-Or you might want to join our band of volunteer lock keepers?
-Or group together with other enthusiasts to adopt a stretch of your local canal?
+Or you might wanht to group together with other enthusiasts to adopt a stretch of your local canal?
 We have all sorts of ways for people to volunteer outside including opportunities for lead volunteers

 Our office-based roles often appeal to graduates looking for work-experience, or professionals considering a career-change.
 But equally you could have skills that you are pleased to share, or interests that you would like to explore.
 We have dozens of office-based opportunities, including Governance roles.
 Read more about volunteering in the office